nudataviz/project-fall25-metln/METLN/src/customerOverview.md

 # What & Why
 ## Supplemental Data

-Analyses on this page use a distinct dataset.

-This was a large set of data with a variety of dimensions.
-Explanation of column names is included in graphs, but we don't have details on data definitions.
+This page analyzes a separate dataset containing user-specific information.
+These graphs are exploratory and contain the column names used, but we do not have data definitions.

 <link rel="stylesheet" href="https://unpkg.com/maplibre-gl@5.13.0/dist/maplibre-gl.css" />